LeastSaneDeveloper/Browser-Comparison/README.md

 **VERDICT** (Subjective): 5 stars ⭐️⭐️⭐️⭐️⭐️

+### Web Compatibility

+Chromium is [the most compatible browser](https://html5test.co/results/desktop.html) for the modern web.

+Chromium is the upstream open‑source codebase for the vast majority of modern browsers (Google Chrome, Edge, Opera, Brave, and others).
+Because all of these major browsers share the codebasw, they are practically a baseline for compatible sites.

+Web developers generally target Chromium‑based browsers first because of their wide usage.
+(CITATION NEEDED)

+**VERDICT** (Subjective): 5 stars ⭐️⭐️⭐️⭐️⭐️

 ## Google Chrome

 Google Chrome is a cross-platform web browser developed by Google.
 It is based on Chromium, which is based on Blink.
 As of 2025, it is the most used browser globally, with a 70% market share.